 The parties discussed the resolution of the Armenian-Azerbaijan Nagorno-Karabakh conflict.
 The EU recognises the territorial integrity of Azerbaijan that was once again expressed by the President of the European Council Donald Tusk.

-The main priorities of the EU in the South Caucasus include maintaining stability and creating favorable conditions for the implementation of transport and energy projects.
-In order to achieve these goals, a regional approach is a key condition.
-The EU is aware that in the South Caucasus, regional cooperation is problematic because of the Nagorno-Karabakh conflict, which constitutes the key threat to security in the region.
-Moreover, to put pressure on Armenia to withdraw from the occupied territories, Azerbaijan intends to pursue a policy of exclusion of Armenia from regional projects.
+The major priorities of the EU in the South Caucasus include sustain stability and produce conductive environment for the successful realization of energy, transport and humanitarian projects.
+In order to follow up through these goals, a regional approach is a key condition.
+In fact, the regional cooperation in South Caucasus is problematic because of the Armenia-Azerbaijan Nagorno-Karabakh conflict, which constitutes the key threat to peace and security in the region, as well as the main obstacle for a durable cooperation in the South Caucasus.
+Moreover, to exert pressure on Armenia to withdraw from the occupied territories, Azerbaijan intends to procced a policy of Armenian exclusion from regional projects.
 Thus, for the successful development of regional cooperation in the South Caucasus, the EU should actively demonstrate its political will and make efforts to resolve the conflict within the framework of universally recognised norms and principles of international law.
 Only then will cooperation between Azerbaijan and Armenia be possible.